Exploring the Al-Chet Prayer

 3. For the mistakes we committed before You without thinking (or without knowledge).

-Every day, a Jew prays to God for the ability to think and reason.
+Every day, we should pray to God for the ability to think and reason.
 A clear mind is integral to our growth and development.
 If we're riding in a car and staring aimlessly out the window, then for those precious moments we are nothing more than zombies.

 Do I carefully examine my society and surroundings, weighing out what is right and what is wrong?